 For example, on Thursday morning the agent gives you a copy of the unsigned agreement and this fact sheet, which you read and consider carefully.
 On Friday afternoon you sign the agency agreement and the waiver form.
 The agency agreement immediately becomes binding and the agent can get to work on selling your home.

-The contract exchange is a critical point in the sale process:
+The contract exchange is a critical point in the sale process.
+Be aware of the following important conditions in the exchange of contracts:

 If an issue arises during the sale process that you are unhappy with, check your copy of the selling agency agreement to clarify your rights and obligations.